jaimerodriguez/holodemo/README.md

 ### Add a scene manager (that orchestrates our whole scene)
 2. Create Empty GameObject in Scene Hierarchy.
 Call it *SceneManager*.
 	1. Add the **SceneManager **script component to our SceneManager GameObject.
 (Sorry for dupe name).
 SceneManager has most of our logic.
 It is centralized in one place to make it easier to demo & tell the story.
-In a few cases, this meant coupling other elements in the scene to our manager.
-Don't take what it does as a best practice; it does make our scene easier to maintain & to explain.
+In a few cases, this meant coupling other elements in the scene to our manager, but it makes demoing easier.
-3. Configure the SceneManager script component like this:
+3. Configure the **SceneManager** script component like this:
 	1. Interactive Elements, Size = **2**.
     Interactive Elements list has the objects we want to interact with.
 For example when you say "Gravity" we enumerate through this collection and turn Gravity on for these Game Objects.
 	2. Element 0 == **BB8**.
 Drag BB8 GameObject from scene hierarchy here.
 	3. Element 1 == **Yoda**.
 Drag Yoda GameObject from scene hierarchy.
 	5. Cursor == **Cursor**.
 Drag Cursor GameObject from scene hierarchy to this property.
 We use this reference to hide/show cursor when laser is on.

-1. Add an Audio Source component to our SceneManager GameObject.
+1. Add an **AudioSource **component to our SceneManager GameObject.
 We will use this to play a sound for the demoer (you!) when a voice command is interpreted and handled.
 It prevents you from having to repeat commands unnecessarily (or having the repeats conflict w/ each other).
 Set the following properties in our AudioSource: